 "I can't thank you enough … You helped me get assistance with Medicaid for Breast and Cervical Cancer.
 The cancer was so hard to go through and not having to stress over the unimaginable financial burden I haven't had to worry over … it's a wonderful program. … It's been a bumpy road but now the worst is over, and I just wanted you to know, I'll never forget you ….
 You are an angel to me."

 Survivor, thanking her Patient Navigator at The Rose

-"I am a 7-year-survivor of Cystosarcoma Phyllodes, for which The Rose granted me a scholarship to pay for my surgery in June 2005.
+"I am a 7-year-survivor of Cystosarcoma Phyllodes, for which The Rose helped sponsor me and guided me into access to care in June 2005.
 I just want to give my deepest thanks to Dorothy [CEO and Co-Founder], to The Rose, and to all the staff.
 Thank you all for your hard work, dedication, and support.
 Blessings!!"

 Mother of three who was initially told her cancer wasn't cancer

 "Being one of the largest employers in Texas, HISD is committed to having a healthy, safe, and effective learning environment.
 Since 2008 HISD has partnered with The Rose to conduct on-site mammogram screenings.
 By providing employees with this benefit, it shows HISD cares.
 The Rose provides fast, convenient and safe screenings."